ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/detailed_part_inventory.md

-# Wheel
+# Wheel (and Hex coupler, Hex wheel driver)
 <p float="center">
   <img src="../../Documentation/Images/wheels_1.jpeg" title="wheels with hex adaptors on them" width="300"/>
   <img src="../../Documentation/Images/wheel.PNG" title="wheels without hex adaptor" width="256"/>
 </p>

+Description: The wheel, hex coupler and hex wheel driver are the parts which contact the ground.
+The other two are supposed to firmly attach the wheel to the axle.

+Availablity: The wheel is out of production.
+The traditional hex wheel driver amazon link is dead.
+The hex coupler is currently sourced from an alternative amazon store page which is produced by a 3rd party (The original manufacturer was KingVal).

-The wheel, and the parts connecting it to the axel (Hex coupler, Hex Wheel driver) are either produced by third parties or out of production.
-This is a critical shortage which prevents anyone who doesn't already own these parts from building the OpenScoutV1.1.
-As such, they have to be replaced.
-Rather than finding a new commerical part, it is highly recommended to find a design or to design a wheel which can be produced locally with low or little skill.
+Problem:  This is a critical shortage which prevents anyone who doesn't already own these parts from building the OpenScoutV1.1.
+As such, they have to be replaced one way or another.

+Additional notes: Rather than finding a new commerical part, it is highly recommended to find a design or to design a wheel which can be produced locally with low or little skill.
 3D printing comes to mind as it's a good way to make a part which can be reproduced forever, but if a better wheel solution is found so be it.
 Maybe it's easier to make the wheel out of cut acrylic and rubber tape?
 Ultimately it comes down to what works in practice and thats hard to predict.

 #### Segment last reviewed by: B.K. on 19/07/25